euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 Segmentation of the liver parenchyma from computed tomography or magnetic resonance data is hard to solve because of low density (intensity) contrast to adjacent organs like stomach or hearth.
-Moreover, big individual anatomy differences should be taken into account.
+Moreover, large individual anatomy differences should be taken into account.
 Various methods for segmentation are compared in [MRMM12]_ and [Hei09]_.